datarichard/facebook-symptom-survey/README.md

 Depression symptom survey analysis and suicide in Australia and it’s regions.

-Exploration of data from the Global COVID-19 Trends and Impact Survey, formerly known as COVID-19 World Symptoms Survey, and Australian State Government monthly suicide reports
+Exploration of data from The University of Maryland Social Data Science Center Global COVID-19 Trends and Impact Survey, in partnership with Facebook, and Australian State Government monthly suicide reports.

 ## The Global COVID-19 Trends and Impact Survey